telerik/blazor-docs/common-features/input-validation.md

 }
 ````

-## Validation Mode for Simple Inputs
+## Validation Modes for Simple Inputs

-Simple textbox-like inputs can trigger validation at different events.
+The simple textbox-like inputs (listed below) can trigger validation at different events.
 You can customize that through the `ValidateOn` parameter.
 It takes a member of the `ValidationEvent` enum and provides the following options:

 * `Input` - (default) - triggers validation on each key press (`oninput`)
 * `Change` - triggers validation on confirmed value change (`OnChange`)

 The feature is supported by the following components treated as simple textbox-like inputs:

-* TextBox
-* TextArea
-* MaskedTextBox
-* NumericTextBox
 * DateInput
 * DatePicker
 * DateTimePicker
+* MaskedTextBox
+* NumericTextBox
+* TextArea
+* TextBox
 * TimePicker

 >caption Configure the event triggering the input validation